What’s the challenge?

 OnTask is an open-source, web-based application.
 It is already available to all UTS staff on an individual account basis.
 If you would like to explore using OnTask, please email email@example.com to obtain an account, with “OnTask enquiry” in the Subject line.

-CIC is conducting 2-part Zoom workshops on OnTask over the 2021 winter break.
+CIC is conducting 2-part Zoom workshops on OnTask over the 2022 summer break.
 So if you’re keen to know more and to get your hands dirty with this feedback tool, come along for the sessions!

 Get in touch

 UTS educators: If you would like to know more about any aspect of OnTask and its use in teaching, we invite you to reach out to us.